 I am also a self employed web developer and systems administrator with over 6 years of experience in developing for high traffic environments, principally within the Unix/Apache/PHP/MySQL stack, but also with experience in Nginx (moreso than Apache these days) and Memcached.
 I am a big fan of FreeBSD servers (as far as anyone can truly be a "fan" of an OS) and also have experience with ZFS on both FreeBSD and OpenSolaris (NexentaCore).
 In addition, I have an appreciation of infrastructure issues that are overlooked by those with less experience.
 I am (as is abundantly clear from this page) not a graphic designer.
 Graphic design and web development are two distinct roles, but one cannot function well without the other.

 I look after systems and services for BOXFX, a video production & graphics design company, as well as HEXUS, an online technology publication with millions of monthly visits.
-I also developed & maintain my research group's website in cooperation with a fellow PhD student.
+I also developed my research group's website in cooperation with a fellow PhD student, although I do not currently maintain it.

 I work very closely with Snap Fashion, a web start-up that combines an amazing piece of image processing technology (created by the founder) with a fashion shopping portal.
 I have been involved since its infancy and am responsible for server infrastructure as well as optimisation of the technology at the heart of Snap Fashion.